Arjola/jupyterhub/examples/bootstrap-script/README.md

 Common use cases are:

-*Providing writeable storage for an LDAP user*
+*Providing writeable storage for LDAP users*

 Your Jupyterhub is configured to use the LDAPAuthenticator and DockerSpawer.